lino-framework/lino/docs/admin/install.rst

 python-daemon

-    Needed if you run :ref:`watch_tim` or some other daemon process (probably not).
+    Needed if you run `watch_tim` or some other daemon process (probably not).